SR-MEiTY/i-SpeakR/README.md

 How to run the toolkit?
 -----------------------
 1. Download the toolkit
-2. Open a terminal
-3. Install Anaconda in your system. <a href="https://docs.anaconda.com/anaconda/install/">Refer here</a>
+2. Install Anaconda in your system. <a href="https://docs.anaconda.com/anaconda/install/">Refer here</a>
-4. Run:
+3. Run from terminal:
 	$ cd [path to tookit]
-5. Create a new virtual environment using the environment.yml file. <a href="https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file">Refer here</a>
+4. Create a new virtual environment using the environment.yml file. <a href="https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file">Refer here</a>
-6. Activate the new environment
+5. Activate the new environment
-7. Open run_program.sh and edit the values for various parameters.
+6. Open run_program.sh and edit the values for various parameters.
-   The details about the parameters can be checked by running the following command:
+   The details about the parameters can be checked by running the following command in the terminal:
 	$ python main.py -h
-8. Execute the following command to run the toolkit:
+7. Execute the following command in the terminal to run the toolkit:
 	$ ./run_program.sh
-9. Provide any inputs the programs asks for during the execution.
+8. Provide any inputs the programs asks for during the execution.